-In the area of financial training Malcolm has designed and delivered tailored courses for clients in more than 50 countries concentrating on the areas of Project and Infrastructure Finance, Corporate and Credit Analysis, Real Estate finance, and Asset Securitisation.
-Malcolm is also the Course Director for the Euromoney Project Finance Workshop which has been running for over 15 years in London and New York.
+In the area of financial training the instructor has designed and delivered tailored courses for clients in more than 50 countries concentrating on the areas of Project and Infrastructure Finance, Corporate and Credit Analysis, Real Estate finance, and Asset Securitisation.
+He is also the Course Director for the Euromoney Project Finance Workshop which has been running for over 15 years in London and New York.

 Participants on Project and Infrastructure Finance related courses run by Malcolm range from recent graduates to experienced line managers in a number of job functions.
 Participants attending Infrastructure / Project Finance course that Malcolm has trained cover a range of organisations involved in Infrastructure Finance including Government and Government Agencies, project sponsors, contractors, financial institutions including Multilaterals and Export Credit Agencies, as well as consulting and advisory firms.

 He is the co-author of Financial Products: A Survival Guide published by Euromoney Publications in 1996.